Last Updated on

 To breed an Aussiedoodle, you will need to mate an Australian Shepherd with a Poodle.
 Hence to breed a Mini Aussiedoodle, you will need to choose a Miniature Australian Shepherd with a Mini Poodle.

-However, Miniature Australian Shepherds are hard to come by, meaning it can be challenging to find Miniature Aussiedoodles!
+However, Mini Australian Shepherds are hard to come by, meaning it can be challenging to find Miniature Aussiedoodles!

-As the Poodle is a non-shedding dog breed, you can expect the Miniature Aussiedoodle to likely be low-shedding and hypoallergenic as well.
+As the Poodle is non-shedding, you can expect the Miniature Aussiedoodle to likely be low-shedding and hypoallergenic as well.
 However, since Australian Shepherds are a shedding dog, there is still a chance your Aussiedoodle will shed.

 Since the parents of the Mini Aussiedoodle are small in size, you can expect the Mini Aussiedoodle to have similar stature too, and the term “Miniature Aussiedoodle” usually refers to an umbrella of different sizes, which includes: